nadeemabdulhamid/csc121-fall2023/class05-methods-unions/homework.md

 Name your project `hw05-methods-unions`.

 1. (Exercise 14.6, page 140, *[HtDC](https://felleisen.org/matthias/HtDC/htdc.pdf)*) Recall your data representation of media (images, sounds, texts) for an online gallery from Homework 4.
 Here is a file with that: [Media.java](code/Media.java) and examples: [MediaTest.java](code/MediaTest.java).

-    Develop the following methods for this program:
+    Develop the following methods for this program.
+(Add more examples to develop a thorough set of test cases for each method.
+Do not just write three `assertEquals` tests -- your work will be marked "incomplete".)

     - `timeToDownload`, which computes how long it takes to download a file at some given network connection speed (in bytes per second);
     - `smallerThan`, which determines whether the file is smaller than some given maximum size;